-If I’d had Nina Simone in therapy, I’d keep close in mind what happens to a little girl when there’s all work and no play, living in the worst of racial divides, family deprivations, and Jim Crow times.
+If I’d had Nina Simone in therapy, I’d be thinking about what happens to a little girl when there’s all work and no play.
+A little girl living in the worst of racial divides, family deprivations, and Jim Crow times.
 I’d be thinking about a little girl who couldn’t get enough love.
 That can make anyone desperate and angry.

 When Love Is In Short Supply

-Nina Simone opens the film with this invitation into her inner life: “Come with me.
-We’ll start from the beginning about a little girl.
+Nina Simone, herself, opens the film with this invitation into her inner life: “Come with me.
+We’ll start from the beginning with a little girl.
 Her name was Blue.”
-In this summons, she introduces us to the essence of her problems.
-“Blue” is a telling emotional word, often interchangeable with depression.
-Nina Simone was blue.
+In this summons, Miss Simone introduces us to the essence of her problems.
+“Blue” is a telling emotional word, one often interchangeable with depression.
+Indeed, Nina Simone was blue.
 She had more than enough reasons to be sad.

-What is at the heart of anyone’s sadness must, of course, be discovered in concert with history and fantasy.
+History and fantasies are where the heart of anyone’s sadness must be discovered.
 When I listen to the longing and wistful beauty with which Simone sings, Wild Is The Wind (although not included in the film), I can’t help but think of how elusive love must always have felt to her, threatening to blow away with the wind.
-Her “hungriness” for the kind of attention and recognition any child needs, was never satisfied, and she never trusted love.
-It’s not easy to be the 6th of 8 children in a poor family in rural North Carolina, with parents working and struggling to provide for too many children.
-She surely felt pushed aside and starved for love.
+Her “hungriness” for the kind of attention and recognition any child needs, was never satisfied.
+And, because of this, Nina Simone never trusted love.
+It’s not easy to be the 6th of 8 children in a poor family in rural North Carolina, with parents working and struggling to provide.
+She surely felt pushed aside, starved for love.

-She was a good kid, a hard worker – a child who began her life as Eunice Wayman playing piano by age 3.
+Nina was a good kid, a hard worker – a child who began her life as Eunice Wayman playing piano by age 3.
 Practicing 7-8 hours a day, because she loved the piano and she was good, meant no time for fun with other children.
-She couldn’t allow anything but intense discipline and focus, not if she was to be the first black pianist playing Bach at Carnegie Hall.
-That was her dream and she wanted to make it happen.
+She couldn’t allow anything but intense discipline and focus.
+Not if she was to be the first black pianist playing Bach at Carnegie Hall.
+That was her dream and Nina wanted to make it happen.

-Talent would have gotten her to Carnegie Hall as a pianist if she hadn’t been black.
-Her race, too, was responsible for the denial of her application to the Curtis Institute of Music in Philadelphia.
-Eunice thought she wasn’t good enough at the time.
-But, when she discovered the racial reality much later, she was not only hurt, she was angry.
+In the end, though, being black denied her a place at Carnegie Hall.
+Her great talent as a pianist wasn’t enough.
+Race, too, was responsible for the denial of her application to the Curtis Institute of Music in Philadelphia.
+And, a worse result?
+Eunice thought she wasn’t good enough.
+But, when she discovered racism much later, she was not only hurt, she was furious.

-Anger didn’t surface, though, until long after Simone was singing.
-We see it in the film, directed towards her audience.
-If they were distracted from the rapt attention Simone demanded and required, those who were supposed to be listening became the brunt of her rage.
+Anger didn’t surface until long after Simone was singing.
+We see her anger, in the film, directed towards her audience.
+Simone demanded and required rapt attention from her audience.
+If those who were supposed to be listening were distracted, she became enraged.
 She’d walk off stage.
-She’d refuse to come back.
+And, she’d refuse to come back.

 Who did her audience represent?
-I think they became her parents, distracted by noisier siblings, work, and poverty.
-They were the white world that robbed her of what she was due.
-That audience who didn’t listen closely enough became the deprivers of love, of interest, of what she needed.
-She just couldn’t take it anymore.
+Her parents.
+Distracted by noisier siblings, work, and poverty.
+Her audience was also the white world, a world that robbed her of what she was due.
+That audience who didn’t listen closely enough?
+They were the deprivers of love, of interest, of what she needed.
+Miss Simone just couldn’t take it anymore.

-The accumulated disappointments, the various betrayals, and her deep frustration with having to do what she didn’t want to do created an intolerable trap she couldn’t get out of.
-When her virtuoso singing and her husband and manager, Andy Stroud, did get her to Carnegie Hall it was hardly an accomplishment in Simone’s mind.
-Playing Bach on the piano in that very hall was the only thing she’d actually aspired to do.
+Accumulated disappointments, various betrayals, deep frustration with having to do what she didn’t want to do were a trap she couldn’t get out of.
+She did get to Carnegie Hall.
+Her virtuoso singing, and her husband and manager, Andy Stroud made sure of that.
+But, it was hardly an accomplishment in Simone’s mind.
+Playing Bach on the piano in that very hall was the only thing Miss Simone had actually aspired to do.